ihmeuw/vivarium_research/docs/source/models/risk_exposures/bmi/index.rst

 Validation Criteria
 +++++++++++++++++++

-Does the mean in the model match the mean in GBD?
+Does the mean in the model match the expected mean?

-Does the standard deviation in the model match the standard deviation of the GBD model?
+Does the standard deviation in the model match the expected standard deviation?

 References
 ----------